flutter/samples/experimental/add_to_app/README.md

 on the app to have the Flutter toolchain installed on their local machines.

-Prior to building `android_using_prebuilt_module` for the first time, the Flutter module needs to be built into an `aar`.
-You can do that by running this command from the `flutter_module` directory:
+Prior to building `android_using_prebuilt_module` for the first time, the Flutter module should be built into an `aar`.
+The build can be done in a debug or release configuration.
+To build a debug `aar`, run this command from the `flutter_module` directory:

 ```
 flutter build aar --debug